Inspired by Talking Heads music and their own.

 “We also thought it would be an incredible adventure to put together, periodically, the actual Stop Making Sense performance.
 It’s a concept that starts with ostensibly no stage setup and out comes David Byrne with a beatbox and and acoustic.
 The stage slowly builds to a full performance as the players and gear ebb onto the stage – until a mid show climax with Byrne in a giant suit.
 It's great fun to honor the performance that was the nucleus for this project.”

-The band is performing Stop Making Sense, Talking Heads, and other surprise material in premier venues across the Northwest.
-Hop on board the swirl.
-Its dizzying but fun!
+The band is performing Stop Making Sense, Talking Heads, and Original Material in premier venues around the country.